Boiler-Schedulings/Boiler-Schedulings-Frontend/README.md

 ## Introduction

 Boiler Schedulings is a cutting-edge web application designed to transform the way students plan their academic schedules.
-Leveraging an AI-driven conversational interface, this tool combines a Robust Answer Generation (RAG) system with vector databases to offer personalized and interactive scheduling solutions.
+Leveraging an AI-driven conversational interface, this tool combines a Retrieval Augmented Generation (RAG) system with vector databases to offer personalized and interactive scheduling solutions.
 Its primary goal is to simplify and optimize academic planning, making it a stress-free and efficient experience for students.

 ## Features